Mux logo - video home

 Web browsers send the website address requesting the video in the Referer HTTP header.
 Mux matches the domains configured in the Playback Restriction, with the domain in the Referer HTTP header.
 No video is delivered if there is no match.

 The Referer HTTP header is only sent by web browsers, while native iOS and Android applications do not send this header.
 Therefore, Mux cannot perform domain validations on any requests from native iOS and Android applications.
 For this reason, you can configure the Playback Restrictions to allow or deny all HTTP requests without the Referer HTTP header by setting the allow_no_referrer boolean parameter.
-You should only set the allow_no_referrer parameter value to true if you are using a native iOS and/or Android applications.
+You should only set the allow_no_referrer parameter value to true if you are using native iOS and/or Android applications.

 4Generate a JSON Web Token (JWT)